The analysis of corruption in the education sector through a behavioural lens

 Transparency International, 2013.
 Global Corruption Barometer [WWW Document].
 URL https://www.transparency.org/gcb2013/country?country=afghanistan (accessed 9.21.17).

 World Bank, 2010.
 Africa Development Indicators 2010: Silent and Lethal: How Quiet Corruption Undermines Africa’s Development Efforts, Africa Development Indicators.
 The World Bank.

 For more information on this particular research project, consult the Basel Institute on Governance.

 About the author:

-Cosimo Stahl has worked at the Basel Institute on Governance’s Research Division for three years in the capacity as a researcher and technical consultant.
+Cosimo Stahl has worked at the Basel Institute on Governance’s Research Division for three years in the capacity of a researcher and technical consultant.
 He is also pursuing a PhD at University College London (UCL) on the role and potential of Anti-Corruption Social Advocacy and Coalition Strategies in Latin America.